AqwamCreates/DataPredict-Neural/docs/API/Models/Diffusion.md

 * numberOfSamplingStep: The number of sampling steps to be performed when calling the generate() function.
 [Default: 300]

 * sampler: The sampler to be used for denoising the feature tensor.
-[Default: DDPM]
+Available options are:

+    * Euler

+    * DDPM (Default)

 * noiseScheduler: The noise scheduler to be used for adding noise to the feature tensor.
-[Default: Linear]
+Available options are:

+    * Linear (Default)

 * initialNoiseValue: The initial noise value to generate noise values.
 [Default: 0.0001]